wdat521/cost-saving-analysis/README.md

 `Data Analyses:`

-### Cost-Saving Objective I: Identify Circuits That Are Use For Inactive Customer Project
+### Cost-Saving Objective I: Identify Circuits That Are Use For Inactive Customer Service

    Flagging rows that are cost savings (decom_status = ACTIVE, billing_status = BILLING, service_status = INACTIVE) using the **function .map** in python pandas.